Tidal phenomena in the Galactic Center: The curious case of X7

 \section{Spherical initial configuration}

-In the main text, we presented the result of simulations that considered an initially ellipsoidal cloud as that showed the best agreement with the observations.
-For completeness, here we included the results considering a uniform initially spherical cloud.
+In the main text, we have presented the result of simulations that considered an initially ellipsoidal cloud as that showed the best agreement with the observations.
+For completeness, here we include the results considering a uniform initially spherical cloud.
 This simulation resulted in a three-dimensional separation between the simulated cloud and the observed tips of X7 of $\Delta r_{\text{tip}}\sim 116$~au in 2021.
 The length of the simulated cloud was $\sim$2000~au in 2021 whereas the observations show a length of $\sim$3300~au \citep{ciurlo2023}.
 However, the main discrepancy comes from the orientation of the tail of the simulated cloud and X7.
-Figure \ref{fig:orientation_tail} shows the sky-projected morphology of the simulated cloud at $t=2002, 2007, 2012, 2017,$ and $2021$~yr as dark blue, light blue, cyan, dark green, and light green dots, respectively.
-The gray shaded lines indicate the orientation of the observed structure of X7 \citep{ciurlo2023}.
-The dashed red lines are lines connecting Sgr A* and the observed positions of the tip of X7 at the reported times.
-The location of Sgr~A* is on the uppermost left-hand side corner.
+Figure \ref{fig:orientation_tail} shows the sky-projected morphology of the simulated cloud at $t=2002, 2007, 2012, 2017,$ and $2021$~yr and the orientation of the observed structure of X7 \citep{ciurlo2023}.
 The disagreement between the orientation of the simulated and observed structures is clear.
 The discrepancy is around $\sim 20^{\circ} - 40^{\circ}$ during the epoch 2002-2021~yr.

 Moreover, we tested the initially spherical cloud case with a three-dimensional Gaussian distribution structure as well (see Table \ref{tab:SIMRUNS}).
 This case resulted in $\Delta r_\text{tip}\sim$250~au, and relative velocities of $\sim$100~$\kms$ in 2021.
 Additionally, the mismatch of the simulated cloud and X7 orientation was even more prominent.